 The subject property is located on a rocky cliff headland known as Little Head, which extends north of the sandy Whale Beach.
-An aerial view is provided in Figure 1, along with a section location denoted as Section A (this is a cross-section through the property, aligned to the slope)2.
-Photographs of the property are provided in Figure 2 to Figure 4.
+A photograph of the property from the rock platform seaward of the property is provided in Figure 1.
+An aerial view of the property is provided in Figure 2, along with a section location (denoted as Section A) and the location of the proposed pool2.